silvereh/portfolio/en/_posts/2020-02-04-silvereh-website.md

 ## Processus

 I started by spending the first couple of days thinking about what I wanted to show on this site and what portions I needed.
-I then set a schedule of the tasks necessary to the realisation.
+I then set a schedule of the tasks necessary to the realization.
 These tasks are easily summarized as **design**, **development**, and **deployment**.

 Next, I divided those tasks in smaller, more manageable parts.
 For example, the **design** task can be further divided into *logo*, *home page*, *blog section*, *portfolio section*, and *contact page*.

 The next step was to design the website.
 I started by developing the logo with a free alternative to Photoshop as I can't afford to buy an Adobe license.
 Then I worked on the site design on the same software.

-About midway through the design phase, I started the development of the elements I had already planned by chosing which technology to employ.
+About midway through the design phase, I started the development of the elements I had already planned by choosing which technology to employ.
 I separated this site in 3 distinct portions, each with its own little difference.
 The main portion is developed with React while the blog and portfolio sections are developed with jekyll.

 Starting earlier allowed me to give an initial testing to the pieces I had already designed, especially the navigation.
 That's when I realized that it was boring and needed to change.
 I decided to do some research on other developer's websites to find some inspiration.